 The #NapierBigRead is a shared reading scheme at Edinburgh Napier University where staff and students receive a free book and are encouraged to come together in University-wide events and discussions.

-We are using Detective McLevy’s Casebook, a collection of short stories by a 19th-century Edinburgh detective James McLevy, said to be the inspiration for Arthur Conan Doyle’s Sherlock Holmes.
+2018/19 – We selected Detective McLevy’s Casebook as our #NapierBigRead.
+This collection of short stories is based on true crimes investigated by Detective McLevy, who is credited as being the real-life inspiration for Arthur Conan Doyle’s Sherlock Holmes.